In the English Grammar Profile, C1 point 62 in ADVERBS/modifiers is defined:

 This grammar point is also related to ‘comment adverbials‘ and is often more than just one word.
 An Adverb + enough is common in this position and with this usage.

-An iWeb search for these stance adverbs only in the initial position is very different to any position in the sentence.
+An iWeb search for these stance adverbs only in the initial position is very different from any position in the sentence.
 For example, there are over 2 million examples of ‘simply’ anywhere, but only a few thousand in the initial position:

 1 .
-APPARENTLY , 30059
+APPARENTLY, 30059

 Apparently, he’s a poet.